-There are eight core components of the New Mexico National Guard Youth ChalleNGe Academy program.
+The foundation that Youth ChalleNGe uses to enable our youth to grow, are the eight core components.
 Cadets must successfully complete all eight core components to graduate from the Academy.
-The

 The eight core components are:

 - Academic Excellence - Cadets are enrolled in Adult Basic Education classes offered through Eastern New Mexico University-Roswell.

 Cadets are required to attend GED class daily, participate in class discussions, and complete all assignments.
 Instruction in four areas: Language Arts (Reading & Writing), Math, Science